revoltphp/revoltphp.github.io/fundamentals.md

  - Check for any deferred callbacks
  - Check for actionable timer / stream / signal events
- - Wait until the next timer callback expires (unless there are `defer` events to be executed)
+ - Wait for stream activity until the next timer callback expires (unless there are `defer` events to be executed)

 The event loop controls the program flow as long as it runs.
 Once we tell the event loop to run it will maintain control until it is suspended, the application errors out, has nothing left to do, or is explicitly stopped.